Albuquerque truck accident attorney proudly serving New Mexico

 - Trucking company’s failure to maintain or improve visibility: Reflective tape and reflective devices should be installed on all large trucks.
 If reflective gear is already installed, it should be maintained and cleaned off regularly.

-- Truck driver pulls out into traffic: Underride accidents can happen when a truck driver suddenly pulls out into traffic, allowing very little time for oncoming vehicles to respond.
-Smaller vehicles often hit the side of the trailer and get pinned underneath.
+- Truck driver pulls out into traffic: Underride accidents can happen when a truck driver suddenly pulls out into traffic, allowing very little time for oncoming cars to respond.
+Smaller cars often hit the side of the trailer and get pinned underneath.

 - Truck driver suddenly stops: Underride accidents at the rear of the trailer can happen when a truck driver suddenly slows down or comes to a stop.

 - Driver’s inability to stop: Vehicle defects or slippery road conditions can make it difficult to stop to avoid an accident.
-This can happen to the truck driver or passenger vehicle driver.
+This can happen to the truck driver or car driver.

 Don’t hesitate to take action

 Following an underride accident, you could be out of work for months or even years during your recovery process.
 You could also sustain life-long complications that could prevent you from enjoying activities you once partook in.
 The burden of accumulating medical expenses and lost wages could wreak havoc on your life.